eliemichel/MapsModelsImporter/README.md

 ### PrintScr does not actually take a capture

 It happens sometimes, in this case you can use the "Capture after delay" button in RenderDoc to trigger a capture.
 Don't forget to make sure to move in the 3D viewport at the very time the capture occurs.

+### Importing fails

+Make sure you are using the correct version of RenderDoc, which may not be the latest version (see [release notes](https://github.com/eliemichel/MapsModelsImporter/releases/latest)).

 ### Importing fails with some "UnicodeEncodeError"